Christopher Evans (outlaw): California's "Octopus"

 The Big Four also focused on controlling the only other competition in transportation and in 1869 bought the California Steam Navigation Company.
 They also organized their own steamship line, the Occidental and Oriental, in 1874.
 By 1880, the company dominated ocean commerce in the state.
 In no other state in the union did a railroad enjoy such freedom of competition where they could set their rates as high as the traffic would bear.

 In 1866, U.S. Congress called for a southern transcontinental route to be built and authorized a rail company called the Southern Pacific to build it.
 The Southern Pacific Railroad had been incorporated a year earlier by a group of San Francisco businessmen who had originally planned on building a coastal route from San Francisco to Los Angeles.
-The Big Four decided to purchase the Southern Pacific in 1868, guaranteeing them control of the southern half of California as well as freedom from competition with any other transcontinental route.
+The Big Four purchased the Southern Pacific in 1868, guaranteeing them control of the southern half of California as well as freedom from competition with any other transcontinental route.

-In 1866, before the Southern Pacific had been purchased by the Big Four, Congress voted to give the Southern Pacific Railroad a huge land grant in California to help subsidize a rail line from San Francisco to Los Angeles.
+In 1866, before the purchase, Congress voted to give the Southern Pacific a huge land grant in California to help subsidize a rail line from San Francisco to Los Angeles.
 This was with the understanding that the line would be completed by 1878.
-The railroad was to obtain all odd numbered sections of land for a distance of ten miles on each side of the railroad once completed, which they could then sell to cover the costs.
+The railroad was to obtain all odd-numbered sections of land for a distance of ten miles on each side of the railroad once completed, which they could then sell to cover the costs.

 The Big Four was not satisfied with the coastal route, as much of the land grants would be in the Pacific Ocean, or already acquired by old Spanish Land Grants.
-After building as far south as Gilroy, the railroad decided instead on an inland San Joaquin Valley route where they would obtain more land.
-The decision to place the main line through the San Joaquin Valley would be responsible for the founding of railroad towns, such as Merced, Modesto, Fresno and Tulare.
+After building as far south as Gilroy, the railroad decided instead on an inland San Joaquin Valley route where they could obtain more land.
+The decision to place the main line through the San Joaquin Valley was responsible for the founding of many railroad towns, such as Merced, Modesto, Fresno, and Tulare.

 There were a number of reasons for the bitterness that was held by residents of California towards the railroad, but the residents of the San Joaquin Valley held a particular grudge.
 First of all, when the company began planning their railway through the valley, they asked Visalia to donate land to the company for its railway yards.
 When the town refused, a junction was built and named Goshen, leaving Visalia miles from the main railway line and severely stunting its growth.
 For similar reasons railroad “spite towns” were created such as Lathrop, near Stockton, and Colton, near San Bernardino.